earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ### Merge the Legends

-The map above looks ok but we have multiple legends when we really just want one legend for both color and size.
-We can merge the legend using the `guides()` function.
+The map above looks ok but you have multiple legends when you really just want one legend for both color and size.
+You can merge the legend using the `guides()` function.
-Here we specify each legend element that we wish to merge together as follows:
+Here you specify each legend element that you wish to merge together as follows:

 `guides(colour = guide_legend("Legend title here"), size = guide_legend("Same legend title here"))`